-ii) let the transformation be guided by the needs and demands of your workforce, as you identify where additional value can be gained.
+- let the transformation be guided by the needs and demands of your workforce, as you identify where additional value can be gained.

-Clear Communications will Create Successful Foundations for the Initiative
+Clear Communications will Create Successful Initiative Foundations

 5 Tips to Accelerate Digital Transformation